simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 If the historical total is not disturbed by a filter query, it will be the running historical balance you would see on a bank register for the current account.

-If the accounts screen was in tree mode, the register screen will include transactions from both the current account and its subaccounts.
+Transactions affecting this account's subaccounts will be shown if the accounts screen was in tree mode, or if it was in flat mode but the selected account had depth-clipped subaccounts.
-If the accounts screen was in flat mode, and a non-depth-clipped account was selected, the register screen will exclude transactions from subaccounts.
-In other words, the register always shows the transactions responsible for the period balance shown on the accounts screen.
+In other words, the register always shows just the transactions contributing to the balance on the accounts screen.
-As on the accounts screen, this can be toggled with `F`.
+Tree mode/flat mode can be toggled with `T` here also.

 `U` toggles filtering by [unmarked status](/journal.html#status), showing or hiding unmarked transactions.
 Similarly, `P` toggles pending transactions, and `C` toggles cleared transactions.